 Also, If you are outside a house, no electricity.
 You cannot use a lamp with a 12V battery.

-This circuit is a mini inverter circuit using power transistor 2N3055 as the main components without IC.
+This circuit is a mini inverter circuit using power transistor 2N3055 as the main component without IC.

 It is designed for you that need to use appliances outdoor or no electricity.
 Someone use it in a car or the high mountain etc.